Scientists. Engineers. Entrepreneurs. Pragmatic idealists committed to changing the world

 Formerly a Research Scientist with the Lawrence Berkeley National Laboratory in Berkeley, USA.
 Formerly a research scientist at LBNL, he led prospective life-cycle system modeling of the energy, environmental and economic implications of eventual large-scale deployment of emerging energy technologies.

 Roger is also Adjunct Professor at Linnaeus University in Växjö, Sweden.
 He works with the Sustainable Built Environment research group, conducting life-cycle system analysis focused on appropriate management of natural resources for energy security and climate change mitigation.

 Roger’s educational background includes PhD in Environmental Sciences from Mid Sweden University, MSc in Forestry from University of Idaho, and BSc in Civil Engineering from Northwestern University.

 He has travelled widely, and has lived and worked in eight countries on three continents.
 Roger currently lives in Berkeley with his family.

 A list of Roger’s publications can be found here.

 Sanjay KhazanchiAccess to Electricity View profile

-As chief executive of ITT’s India electricity project, Sanjay brings in a decade of experience in the space of renewable energy and off-grid rural electrification.
+As Vice President at the Institute for Transformative Technologies, Sanjay brings in a decade of experience in the space of renewable energy and off-grid rural electrification.
 He has in-depth knowledge of renewable energy technologies, and has developed strong partnerships with various players in this space.